-Future research should explore whether these patterns persist in the long run.
-Our results indicate that the effects on bias operated most prominently during the crucial first months of intensive policy-making after the onset of the pandemic.
-As our event study analyses demonstrate, the effect of the pandemic on interest group bias gradually reverted to levels of bias that would be expected between business interests and NGOs prior to the pandemic.
-Whether there are longer term consequences of the crisis on interest group bias is therefore an important question for future research.
-Furthermore, although the EU shares similarities with other political systems, there is room for further comparative research to test the external validity of our findings regarding insider access.
-Finally, scholars should examine whether the observed effects on bias ultimately affected policy in favor of some interests at the expense of others.
+Future research should also look in more detail at how the effects of the COVID-19 pandemic on bias develop over time as the crisis further unfolds.
+As our event study analyses demonstrate, the effect of the pandemic resulted in changes in bias during the crucial first months of intensive policy-making after the onset of the pandemic, while levels of bias gradually reverted to what they were prior to the pandemic.
+However, what the longer term consequences of the crisis on interest group bias ends up looking like is an important question for future scholarship.
+Furthermore, although the EU shares similarities with other political systems and has discussed many of the same issues as national governments in its response to COVID-19, there is room for further comparative research to test the external validity of our findings regarding insider access.
+Finally, when more data becomes available scholars should further seek to examine whether there is variation in the effects of crises on bias in interest representation in more fine-grained policy domains.
+Relatedly, it will be important to scrutinize whether biases in access ultimately affect policy itself in favor of some interests at the expense of others.
 What is clear, however, is that a large-scale crisis that affects the political agenda can have substantial effects on how strongly different types of interests are positioned vis-a-vis both policy-makers and the public.